Current Opportunities

 • Liaising with publishers and writers about panel ideas, session themes and titles.

-• Gathering notes on the program sessions, author biographies and other information to be used for publicity and promotion, including on the WLF website.
+• Gathering notes on program sessions, author biographies and other information to be used for publicity and promotion, including on the WLF website.

 • Liaising with designer, Megan Slattery, and printers, Docs on Call, to produce a print program of the festival’s offerings.